r499y/ANNealing-GDG/agentic_workflow/README.md

-# Agent runniing in the background to collect context and generate suggestions to get back on track
+# Agent running in the background to collect context and generate suggestions to get back on track